Markiea/HelloWorld22/README.md

 # HelloWorld22
 A project for class

 Markiea.github.io
 repository HelloWorld22

 My website is about a history museum in Louisana.
 I am hosting my website on Markiea.github.io, though github.
-My website has four simple Javascript components, alert box with new museum hours, a question about medievel history, and a slideshow which fades in and out.
+My website has four simple Javascript components.
+An alert box with new museum hours, a question about medievel history, a slideshow which fades in and out, and a quote machine.
 The slideshow allows the user to interact with the graphic by clicking each dot.
-In addition, I have included different CSS selectors regarding JavaScript componets, as well as additional designs for the site, and HTML.
+In addition, I have included different CSS selectors regarding JavaScript components, as well as additional designs for the site, and HTML.

 The class(es) I created are: